cyverse-archive/NotificationAgent/README.markdown

 ```

 If this service succeeds, it returns a 200 status code with a simple JSON
-response body indicating that the service call suceeded.
-Otherwise, it
+response body indicating that the service call suceeded along with the number of
-returns either a 400 or a 500 status code with a brief description of the
+messages that are still marked as unseen.
+Otherwise, it returns either a 400 or
+a 500 status code with a brief description of the error.
+An attempt to mark a
-error.
-An attempt to mark a non-existent message as seen does not cause the
+non-existent message as seen does not cause the service call to fail, but a
-service call to fail, but a warning message will be logged in the notification
+warning message will be logged in the notification agent's log file.
+An attempt
-agent's log file.
-An attempt to mark a message that has already been marked
-as seen is silently ignored.
+to mark a message that has already been marked as seen is silently ignored.
 Here's an example:

 ```
 $ curl -sd '